nightscout/fda-presubmission/source/04-development-overview.rst

 There are several proposed improvements and known issues.
 Notably, the system as-is is not HIPAA compliant.
-One of the key features in this system that has helped to liberate people, and thus make them safer, is the ease of use that accompanies pubically accessible data.
+One of the key features in this system that has helped to liberate people, and thus make them safer, is the ease of use that accompanies publically accessible data.
 While we will adopt optional controls for authorizing and accessing data, parents of this system value easily sharing data with a school nurse with minimum hassle.